 This time I dusted my bundt pan with cocoa powder instead of flour.
 This worked a lot better than I thought it would.
 You will see why I say this in a few pictures.

-The cake batter was very liquid-y (is that a word?).
+The chocolate cake batter was very liquid-y (is that a word?).
 I think I’ve gotten too used to the sponge cakes I’ve been making lately; they have such a thick batter.
 The pictures of the batter at the recipe site don’t look quite as runny as my batter does, so maybe I did something wrong.
 It still baked up fine though.

 The cake finished up huge!
 I’m so so glad it didn’t overflow onto the bottom of my oven.
 I might need to get out my old, beat-up bundt pan the next time I make this.
 I think that one has a 12-cup capacity.